 There you have them; more than 30 common bad words in Spanish.
 Ensure that you use them in a casual setting when hanging out with your close friends to avoid getting a backlash.

 Do you think we have left out any other common Spanish cuss words used by Spaniards, Latin Americans or South Americans?
-Well, share it with us in the comment section and tell us what it means.
+Well, share them with us in the comment section and tell us what they mean.

 ¡Gracias y hasta luego!